 No. Our receptionists will ask you questions about the nature of your concern so you will be seen by the doctor who specializes in that area.

 Yes.
 We have a pediatric urologist on staff.

-Urology in La Crosse is a department of Gundersen Lutheran Medical Center.
+La Crosse and Winona Campus Urology is a department of Gundersen Lutheran Medical Center.